Rigidity of the saddle connection complex: Half-translation surfaces and saddle connections

 Any two flat tori with exactly one marked point are affine equivalent.
 Moreover, this is the only affine equivalence class of half-translation surfaces that admit triangulations by three saddle connections, and hence a saddle connection complex of dimension $2$.
 Therefore, $(S,q)$ is a flat torus with one marked point if and only if~$\mathcal{A}(S,q)$ is isomorphic to the Farey tessellation. \end{exa}

 This example shows that if $(S,q)$ or $(S',q')$ is a flat torus with one marked point then for every simplicial isomorphism $\phi \colon \mathcal{A}(S,q) \to \mathcal{A}(S',q')$, there exists an affine diffeomorphism $F \colon (S,q) \to (S', q')$ which induces $\phi$.
 However, it is not true that this affine diffeomorphism is unique.
 This is because of the existence of a hyperelliptic involution that acts trivially on~$\A(S,q)$, but exchanges the two triangles in any given triangulation (see Irmak-McCarthy \cite{irmak_mccarthy10}).
-Composing~$F$ with this involution yields the only other affine diffeomorphism inducing~$\phi$.
-From now on, we consider only surfaces whose triangulations contain more than two triangles.
+Composing~$F$ with this hyperelliptic involution yields the only other affine diffeomorphism inducing~$\phi$.

+From now on, we consider only half-translation surfaces whose triangulations contain more than two triangles.